ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 3. PV server
 4. Graphic visualiser

-Additionally the instrument geometry configuration is loaded in from `config.py`.
+Additionally the instrument geometry configuration must be described, and is loaded in from `config.py`.

+### A Note on Dial *vs* User Coordinates
+The system uses the *dial* versions of the readback and limit PVs (`DVAL`, `DRBV`, `DHLM`, `DLLM`) to protect the collision detection algorithm from changes in the user coordinate system.
+See [EPICS Motor Record](http://www.aps.anl.gov/bcda/synApps/motor/R6-9/motorRecord.htm).

 ### Collision Detector

 The collision detector is responsible for stopping motion if a collision occurs.
 The collision detector must be executed frequently, to stop collisions as promptly as possible.
-The collision detector runs in a separate thread, to allow it to operate independent to the main program, and provides a `CollisionDetector.collisions` list for interfacing with the rest of the program.
+The collision detector runs in a separate thread, to allow it to operate independently to the main program, and provides a `CollisionDetector.collisions` list for interfacing with the rest of the program.

 The system uses the [Open Dynamics Engine (ODE)](http://www.ode.org/) to calculate whether any bodies have collided, using the function `collide`.
 A list of `GeomBox` objects are created, one for each body, each containing an `ode.GeomBox` object.
 The `ode.Collide` function is used to determine whether each pair of geometries has collided.
 The `config.ignore` list ensures that only the geometries of interest are analysed, reducing the computational load.
-*Maybe a "collisions of interest" list would be more useful??*
+***Maybe a "collisions of interest" list would be more useful??***

 When a collision is detected, the system sends a `.STOP` message to each motor that is currently moving, using Genie python.